mwduarte/openshift/README.md

 # openshift
-Specs of S2I for Ruby Apps, with RVM and Ruby versions 2.0.0, 2.1.5 and 2.2.2.
+Specs of Openshift S2I for Ruby Apps, with RVM and Ruby versions 2.0.0, 2.1.5 and 2.2.2.
+Developed by Milton Duarte.